|Leibish & Co.||Enlarge|

 Leibish and Co. trade in natural colored diamonds in a variety of hues and sizes.
-The company specializes in pink diamonds from the Argyle mine in Western Australia and in yellow diamonds of all sizes up to 20 carats.
-The company also manufactures unique jewelry in designs that incorporate diamonds from its own stocks.
+The company specializes in pink diamonds from the Argyle mine in

 "In recent years we've noted that there tends to be market demand for finished products and not just polished diamonds.
 Last year we decided to rise to the challenge and offer our customers the opportunity to design their own jewelry.
 After choosing the diamond and determining a budget for the piece of jewelry, the customer – working in full cooperation with our jewelry designer, Havi Yitzhakov, designs the jewel of his dreams step-by-step.
 This process has left our customers highly satisfied, as a result of which we're now working to expand our jewelry design and manufacturing department.
 We definitely see this field as an area of development and growth, since many people are looking for unique statement jewelry – something out of the ordinary – which they can find at Leibish and Partners."